microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/AI Apps & Agents.md

  - bot service
 ---

-# Page Update
+# Link Update

 We've been busy improving our Partner Learning Plan Resources...
-Please update your bookmark or referring link to reference the new {% raw %}[Conversational AI](conversational-ai){% endraw %} Learning Plan Resources page.
+<br />Please update your bookmark or referring link to reference the new {% raw %}[Conversational AI](conversational-ai){% endraw %} Learning Plan Resources page.